 For workers who don't qualify with a standard base year, we have other ways of calculating a base year.
 Click here for more information on these alternate base years.

 Both New Jersey workers and employers contribute to the cost of the temporary disability program.
 Workers contribute through deductions taken out of their paychecks.

 For 2022, workers contribute 0.14% on the first $151,900 (wage cap) in covered wages earned during this calendar year.
 The maximum worker contribution for 2022 is $212.66.
 This contribution is in the form of a salary deduction that your employer takes from your weekly wages.

-There will be no Temporary Disability worker contribution deductions for the 2023 calendar year.
+There will be no Temporary Disability worker contribution deductions for the 2023 and 2024 calendar years.

 - First, we calculate your average weekly wage.
 We do this by dividing your base year earnings by the number of base weeks.